-- \\ The entire act is currently scheduled to be repealed December 31, 2006.
-The bill would extend the sunset date to December 31, 2008. - \\ A separate December 31, 2006 sunset on the emergency telephone technical charges and operational charges imposed on landline telephones would also be struck from the act (thus extending the charges until the act expires). - \\ A 29-cent per month service charge would be imposed on each commercial mobile radio service (CMRS) supplier or reseller for each of its prepaid customers.
+- The entire act is currently scheduled to be repealed December 31, 2006.
+The bill would extend the sunset date to December 31, 2008. - A separate December 31, 2006 sunset on the emergency telephone technical charges and operational charges imposed on landline telephones would also be struck from the act (thus extending the charges until the act expires). - A 29-cent per month service charge would be imposed on each commercial mobile radio service (CMRS) supplier or reseller for each of its prepaid customers.
 This applies to prepaid cellular telephone services.
-The amount to be paid would be determined in one of two ways: - 1) By dividing the total earned prepaid revenue received by the CMRS supplier or reseller within the monthly 9-1-1 reporting period by \$50 and then multiplying that number by 29 cents; or - 2) By collecting 29 cents for each active prepaid account of the CMRS supplier or reseller (with a balance of 29 cents or more). - \\ The new 29-cent service charge for prepaid customers would be subject to the state sales tax.
+The supplier or reseller would have a one-time option of selecting one of the following two ways of determining the service charge: - 1) By dividing the total earned prepaid revenue received by the CMRS supplier or reseller within the monthly 9-1-1 reporting period by \$50 and then multiplying that number by 29 cents; or - 2) By collecting 29 cents for each active prepaid account of the CMRS supplier or reseller (with a balance of 29 cents or more). - The new 29-cent service charge for prepaid customers would be subject to the state sales tax.